Introducing: B1B2 Travel Visas By Boundless

 B-1/B-2 Visa Cost

-The government filing fee for a B visa is $160.
-Note this does not include the cost of gathering documents and evidence and acquiring passport photos.
+Currently, the government filing fee for a B visa is $185, which does not include the cost of gathering documents and evidence and acquiring passport photos.

-Reasons for travel under a B1 visa include:
+Reasons for travel under a B1 visitor visa include:

-Reasons for travel under a B2 visa include:
+Reasons for travel under a B2 tourist visa include:

 You cannot travel under this visa to engage any of the following: